queenstown new zealand - Skyline Queenstown in Queenstown, New Zealand

 Back on the ground, as I ate some peanut butter banana, gingerbread, and hokey pokey (honeycomb) gelato at Mrs. Ferg Gelateria, I wished that I’d had more time in Queenstown.
 I would be leaving on the bus to Franz Josef in the morning.

 There’s a booming tourist economy in the Queenstown region at the moment, but that has also brought with it a housing shortage.
 It’s easy to see why both parts of that statement are true.
-Queenstown is the sort of naturally beautiful place that a lot of people visit, and some stay forever.
+Queenstown is the sort of naturally beautiful place that many people visit, and some stay forever.

 What do you think?
 Add a comment!